guermonprez/guermonprez.github.io/Readme.md

 # Innovation Engineer with a focus on IoT, AI and CyberSecurity

 ### Current Positions:
-* Innovation Engineer for Procter and Gamble in San Francisco
+* Management of Innovation for Procter and Gamble in San Francisco
 * Innovation Lecturer at Toulouse University in France

 ### Résumé: